toricls/github-codebuild-integration/README.md

 Q. Can you change the icon which shown at PR page's CI status?

 A. GitHub shows the avatar of the user who owns the personal access token you provided.
-You can change the icon by using something like [Machine users](https://developer.github.com/v3/guides/managing-deploy-keys/#machine-users) to create a personal access token for github-codebuild-integration.
+You can change the icon by using something like [Machine users](https://developer.github.com/v3/guides/managing-deploy-keys/#machine-users) to create a personal access token for gci.

 ## Contribution